vrnetlab/vrnetlab/vr-bgp/README.md

-vr-bgp only supports a single BGP neighbor (well, one per AFI - IPv4 / IPv6) at a time which might seem tedious at first but it also simplifies things a lot as we can key information merely on bgp speaker rather than on individual neighbors.
+vr-bgp only supports a single BGP neighbor (well, one per AFI - IPv4 / IPv6) at a time which might seem tedious at first but it also simplifies things a lot as we don't have to key information on individual neighbors.

+next-hops are stored as attributes of a prefix, which isn't entirely correct as it's really part of the NLRI information in BGP updates and not part of the path attributes.
+However, putting it as an attribute vastly simplifies things.
+The primary drawback is that there is no way to tell two prefixes with different next-hops apart.
+This normally does not happen for vr-bgp since we only have one BGP neighbor per AFI and that neighbor will only announce one next-hop per prefix but this might make us incompatible with BGP add-path.

 API
 ---
 The vr-bgp API is a very simple RESTful API running by default on port 5000, exposing three endpoints:
  * `GET http://docker-ip:5000/neighbors`: lists all configured neighbors and connection states
  * `GET http://docker-ip:5000/received`: lists all received prefixes by address family and their attributes
  * `POST http://docker-ip:5000/announce`: announces the prefixes specified in the body of the request, with optional attributes

 ### `GET /neighbors`
 ```javascript